 (Zhang et al., 2017) proposed a model that is a cost-sensitive learning method (CSLabel) for analyzing and labeling the reviews.
 They analyzed 3902 user reviews from 11 mobile apps in a Chinese app store, they have covered 17 issue types which include Additional cost, Compatibility issue, Content complaint, Crashing, Feature removal, Feature request, Functional complaint, and User interface.
 The Support vector machine learning algorithm is used in this research.
 The result shows that CSLabel can correctly label the data and they also identified the issue types that have a negative correlation with users’ evaluation of apps.

-The numeric rating was also predicted by (Umer et al., 2020) they proposed an ensemble learning model that considers three TF-IDF features which include unigrams, bigrams, and trigrams.
-14 different categories reviews were scrapped from the google play store.
+The numeric rating was also predicted by (Umer et al., 2020) in which they proposed an ensemble learning model that considers three TF-IDF features which include unigrams, bigrams, and trigrams.
+For this, 14 different categories reviews were scrapped from the google play store.
 Random forest, gradient boosting classifier, extreme gradient boosting classifier, the Adaboost classifier, and extra tree classifier were applied to predict numeric ratings.
 The result shows that the approach of tree-based ensemble classifiers performed much better than then other classifiers and the study also shows that user reviews are irrelevant with user ratings and that numeric ratings are higher than user reviews would imply.
 (Shashank & Naidu, 2020) also predicts the ratings of google play store applications using machine learning algorithms which include Random Forest, Support Vector Regression, linear regression, K-Nearest Neighbor, and K-mean clustering.
 Dataset was collected from Kaggle.
 The result shows that K-Nearest Neighbor is predicting more accurate results better than other algorithms.
 (Aldabbas et al., 2020) scrapped user reviews and ratings from google play store and they used Logistic Regression, Random Forest, and Multinomial Naïve Bayes to test the reviews.
 The result shows that the Logistic Regression algorithm is the most active because its precision rate is high and gives more accurate results.
 Another research is conducted on the aspect extraction process (Eko et al., 2017) they have used 3 IOS applications for analyzing the reviews.
 They have compared their proposed method and collocation method for analyzing the reviews and their results show that the aspect extraction process gets the higher precision and recall.
 (Edara et al., 2020) also proposed aspect-based recommendation framework for analyzing the opinions of users 637 android and IOS health application were used for data set and user reviews were scrapped from google play store and IOS store using Heedzy web crawler.
 They have compared machine learning algorithms which is Multinomial Logistic Regression, Multinomial Naïve Bayes, Linear Support Vector Machine and deep learning algorithm which is Recurrent neural networks, Long-short term memory networks, Ensemble multi model deep learning, and convolutional neural network.
 Result shows that their proposed framework is more quick and convenient for analyzing the health app reviews.

-Several studies have been performed to categorize the reviews but their studies are limited and mostly they are work on review ratings and they did not classify the user reviews into different review types and they are also not classifying the sentiments.
+Several studies have been performed to categorize the reviews but their studies are limited and mostly they are focused on review ratings without any classification of user reviews into different review types and they are also not classifying the sentiments.
 However, this research aims to classify user reviews and sentiment through a proposed framework which will be developed using NLP techniques and machine classification algorithms.

 METHODOLOGY

-The methodology of the proposed framework is divide into five steps: the first step is Data collection, the Second step is Data pre-processing, the third step is Feature extraction, the fourth step is Category and Sentiment Analysis Classification and the fifth step is Performances’ evaluation.
+The methodology of the proposed framework is divided into five steps: first step is Data collection, Second step is Data pre-processing, third step is Feature extraction, fourth step is Category and Sentiment Analysis Classification and fifth step is Performances’ evaluation.